ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 7. Shouldn't I limit concurrency instead of request rate?

-   You can do both.
-The goal of this spec is to provide guidance for clients in shaping their requests without being throttled out.
+   You can use this specification to limit concurrency at the HTTP level (see {#use-for-limiting-concurrency}) and help clients to shape their requests avoiding being throttled out.

-   Limiting concurrency results in unserviced client requests, which is something we want to avoid.
+   A problematic way to limit concurrency is connection dropping, especially when connections are multiplexed (eg. HTTP/2) because this results in unserviced client requests, which is something we want to avoid.

-   A standard way to limit concurrency is to return 503 + Retry-After in case of resource saturation (eg. thrashing, connection queues too long, Service Level Objectives not meet, ..).
+   A semantic way to limit concurrency is to return 503 + Retry-After in case of resource saturation (eg. thrashing, connection queues too long, Service Level Objectives not meet, ..).

-   Availability can be improved by dynamically lowering the values returned by the `RateLimit-*` headers to slow down clients, and `Retry-After` can be used to push them back.

    Saturation conditions can be either dynamic or static: all this is out of the scope for the current document.